doctorfree/MusicPlayerPlus/README.md

 ```
 tail -f $HOME/.config/beets/import.log
 ```

+The `mpplus -I ...` command performs both an import of the music library albums and an import of singleton songs.

 Music library folders that are skipped are likely those for which `beet import` did not find the entire album.
 These songs should be picked up and imported